Note: The following article contains spoilers for Jordan Peele’s Us.

 Immediately after watching Us the night it opened, I reserved a showing to watch it again the following morning.
 There was no doubt about it: I loved the movie, but I had to see it again with the ending in mind.
 True to its central theme of duality, Us is made to be seen at least twice.
 One of the remarkable things about it is the seemingly endless theories and observations the movie has already spawned, much like the rabbits that are part of its tapestry of imagery.

-Us‘s opening text states that there are abandoned transit system, tunnels, and the like all over the United States that serve no known purpose, which is based on truth.
-This is much like how George A. Romero and Rod Serling took truths as a jumping off point for larger socio-political messages.
+Us‘s opening text states that there are abandoned transit systems, tunnels, and the like all over the United States that serve no known purpose, which is based on truth.
+This is much like how George A. Romero and Rod Serling took truths as a jumping-off point for larger socio-political messages.
 But Us writer/director Jordan Peele has his own unique voice and leans into the thematic material here much in the same way he did with Get Out.
 The biological mechanisms of the zombie outbreak in Romero’s work or a concrete explanation of the strange phenomena in Serling’s work aren’t paramount to understanding the central message of either thing.
 In the ambiguity of the story is the potential for viewers to infer things for themselves.

 Us begins in 1986 with Adelaide as a young girl (Madison Curry) watching a commercial about Hands Across America.
 The charitable stunt was real and involved the coordination of many groups to form a human chain by holding hands from the east to the west coast of the United States.
 The goal was to raise money for the hungry and homeless.
 Hands Across America raised $34 million in total, but only $15 million of it was actually donated to those in need.
 Five million people in total participated, one of them being President Ronald Reagan — the hypocrisy of which was not lost on activists such as Mitch Snyder who remarked, “We resent him standing there grabbing hands like he’s part of the effort to eliminate homelessness and hunger.
 He’s part of the problem.”
 There’s a difference between a performative gesture and actually enacting change.
 Inequality of classes is a major theme of the story.